vb690/bazaar/shops/pascal_estimator/README.md

 ## Motivation

-Let's immagine that we are working with a gel which rigidity in Pascal (Pa) is a function of the concentration of a component X in the gel.
-We do not know how this function looks like and the company producing the gel only provides the mean (and standard deviation) Pa for a restricted number of concentration values.
-Unfortunately for our use case we need to know the regidity of the gel for all the possible values of concentration.
+Let's immagine that we are working with a gel which rigidity in Pascal (Pa) is a function of the concentration of a component X present in it.
+We do not know how this function looks like and the maifacturer producing the gel only provides the mean (and standard deviation) Pa for a restricted number of concentration values.
+Unfortunately for our use case we need to know the rigidity of the gel for all the possible concentration values of X.

+One possibility for overcoming this inconvenience could be to infer the relationship between Pa and the concentration of components X using the data provided by the manifacturer.
+This can be done through regression anlaysis satisfying however two major requirements:

+1. Being able to estimate a non-linear relationship if present.
+2. Being applicable in data-scarce settings.

+In this view, fitting a [polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression#Alternative_approaches) within a [bayesian framework](https://en.wikipedia.org/wiki/Bayesian_statistics) seems to be one of the most straightforward solutions.

 ## Features